JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 Wriggle 3D and Snake Slider have nice puzzles that are made more challenging by asking for the optimal solution.
 Many puzzle solvers find this a cheap way to increase difficulty, since it could be added to any grid-based puzzle out there, and usually will not make it more interesting, just more time consuming.
 This criticism is often accurate, but in certain types of puzzles it actually becomes more interesting having to find the shortest solution.
 This is true in the great board game [Ricochet Robots](https://boardgamegeek.com/boardgame/51/ricochet-robots), and I would argue also in these two snake games, though I still don’t think they will be for everyone.
 Trying to find the shortest solution can be frustrating, since it’s often not clear what part of the solution you need to improve.
 In a more traditional puzzle, the challenge of the puzzle is presented clearly to the solver; the most satisfying puzzles are often ones that immediately evoke a “this is surely impossible.”
 But in finding an optimal solution, you are not given the problem up front, and have to *find* the problem first of all.
 Is there a part of your solution that could be improved?
 Is there an entirely different approach that might work better?
 This can be good and bad.
 In the best case, it is exciting to discover an elegant tactic where you didn’t think one existed, or a completely new way to solve the puzzle.
 It can also be exhilarating playing out a new solution idea, and seeing as you get closer to the finish whether you’ll make it in the lowest number of moves.
 In the worst case the solver must resort to brute force, checking all reasonable combinations of moves until stumbling upon the shortest sequence.
 This unfortunate event is often caused by a lack of ‘understandability’ of the puzzle, so to speak.
 The more intuitive or conceptual tools a solver has, the less trial and error they will need to use.
 I was quite impressed with the two games mentioned here, whose puzzles keep the solver engaged and thinking conceptually, while searching for the optimal solutions.
 There is something oddly satisfying about maneuvering snakes efficiently.

 As a final note, I will aim to answer the age-old question: Can a snake move into its own tail?
-The answer, as given by the applicable games above, is no! (by a count of 14 to 8)  I do suspect though that part of this is due to the nuisance of programming it.
+The answer, as given by the applicable games above, is no! (by a count of 16 to 8)  I do suspect that part of this is due to the slight nuisance of programming it.
 Interestingly, in Snakebird there is a [bug](https://twitter.com/nohatcoder/status/621282209224368128) whereby a snake cannot normally move into its tail, but it *can* move another object into its tail.
 The reverse situation is present in Snake Slider, where a snake can normally move into its tail, but *cannot* push a different object into its tail.